 Anoche me desperté dos veces.
 (I woke up twice last night.)

-3. Use it when you need to talk about actions that took place during a specific period of time, but are not taking place anymore:
+3. When you need to talk about actions that took place during a specific time period, but are not taking place anymore

 Me leí ese libro en tres días.
 (I read that book in three days.)

 Viví en Barcelona durante siete meses.
 (I lived in Barcelona for seven months.)

 4. With the imperfect when describing situations that changed overnight

 Estaba soltero hasta que un día conocí a María.
 (I was single until one day I met María.)